FrancisVila/MFT_convert/content/en/docs/TransferCFT/datasheet.md

 ## Java

-If you are implementing either TrustedFile{{< TransferCFT/trustedfilename  >}} or Secure Relay{{< TransferCFT/securerelayname  >}} with Transfer CFT{{< TransferCFT/transfercftname  >}}, ensure that you have Java JRE 8 installed.
+If you are implementing either {{< TransferCFT/suitevariablesTrustedFileName  >}} or {{< TransferCFT/suitevariablesSecureRelayName  >}} with {{< TransferCFT/suitevariablesTransferCFTName  >}}, ensure that you have Java JRE 8 installed.

 ## Standard defaults

-The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for Transfer CFT{{< TransferCFT/componentshortname  >}}.
+The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 For more information, refer to: [www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?&page=31).

 | Component  | Port |